mindeng/nom-exif/README.md

     // The file can be an image, a video, or an audio. let ms = MediaSource::file_path("./testdata/exif.heic")?;
     if ms.has_exif() {
-        let mut iter: ExifIter = parser.parse(ms)?;
+        // Parse the file as an Exif-compatible file let mut iter: ExifIter = parser.parse(ms)?;
         let exif: Exif = iter.into();
         assert_eq!(exif.get(ExifTag::Make).unwrap().as_str().unwrap(), "Apple");
     } else if ms.has_track() {
-        // parse the file as a track
+        // Parse the file as a track
     }

     let ms = MediaSource::file_path("./testdata/meta.mov")?;
     if ms.has_track() {
+        // Parse the file as a track
         let info: TrackInfo = parser.parse(ms)?;
         assert_eq!(info.get(TrackInfoTag::Make), Some(&"Apple".into()));
         assert_eq!(info.get(TrackInfoTag::Model), Some(&"iPhone X".into()));